ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

     In summary, watch out for this behaviour, it does not fly in any other language, I have absolutely no idea why this is a thing or why you'd want it.
 * The `POLY_FIT` function in IDL has the ability to do both `polyfit` and `polyval`, so watch out for the use of the `YFIT` keyword.
 In general, `poly_fit(a, b, 2)` in IDL is `np.polynomial.polynomial.Polynomial.fit(a, b, deg=2).convert().coef` in Python.
 If you see the `YFIT` keyword, then it's a case of calling `np.polynomial.polynomial.polyval` on the calculated coefficients i.e. `phase_fit = np.polynomial.polynomial.polyval(a, np.polynomial.polynomial.Polynomial.fit(a, b, deg=2).convert().coef)`.
 * `LA_LEAST_SQUARES` in IDL and `np.linalg.lstsq` in Python (and the SciPy least square functions as well) will produce different results due to the solvers in use, and the assumption that the design matrix given to the solvers is full rank in `LA_LEAST_SQUARES` while NumPy and SciPy assuming that the design matrix is not full rank.
 Even using the same solvers doesn't give the same results, so it might come down to how each of the functions were compiled, either way, keep into consideration they just won't get the same results in most cirumstances.
-* The `REBIN` has been replicated in `PyFHD`, however it's use should be used sparingly as its doing interpolation when increasng an array in size, and averaging when decreasing the size of an array i.e. it's  upscaling or downscaling and it's treating your array or matrix as an image rather than any ordinary array.
+* The `REBIN` has been replicated in `PyFHD`, however it's use should be used sparingly as its doing interpolation when increasing an array in size, and averaging when decreasing the size of an array i.e. it's  upscaling or downscaling and it's treating your array or matrix as an image rather than any ordinary array.
 In many cases it could be best to use `np.tile`, `np.pad` or `np.repeat` to do the same task more consistently.
 * The `SMOOTH` function in IDL is a boxcar averaging function so it should be replaced with `scipy.ndimage.uniform_filter` and the `/edge` keywords will dictate the mode you need to use for the `uniform_filter` function.
 * When dealing with complex numbers in IDL, it's possible to get different results when using `WHERE` in IDL and `np.where` as `WHERE` in IDL applies to the absolute values of the numbers, while `np.where` looks at just the real numbers for example: